m3xD/Secure-Assessment-Platform/README.md

 ### 2. Preprocess Data to Extract Face from Original Images

-Firstly, you need to create a folder in Dataset/FaceData/raw, then put your image data into it.
+Firstly, you need to create a folder in Dataset/FaceData/raw, then put your images (that you want model to recognize) into it.

 Run the following command to preprocess and extract faces from your dataset.
 It will create a processed folder that contains only the cropped faces.